keve1227/dynamike/README.md

 expose [<exposure> | 1/<exposure>]
 ```

-> The ``<exposure>`` argument is the divisor/denominator of the fraction of a second equivalent exposure that the output image should use as its base exposure.
-A value of ``8`` or ``1/8`` means the output exposure will emulate a 1/8 second's exposure time.
+> The ``<exposure>`` argument is the divisor/denominator of the fraction of a second equivalent exposure time that the output image should use as its base exposure.
+A value of ``8`` or ``1/8`` means the output will emulate a 1/8 second's exposure time.

 If you set up everything correctly, congratulations!